colinloretz/railsconf-webhooks/README.md

 # fetch all the upstream branches that include the steps of this workshop
 git fetch --all

-# checkout the starter branch
+# checkout the start-here branch
-git checkout starter
+git checkout start-here

 # install dependencies
 bundle install